longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^^

 The :guilabel:`Help` menu gives you access to the in-game help.
-It has the following options: Overview, Strategy and Tactics, Terrain, Ecomony, Cities, City Improvements, Wonders of the World, Units, Combat, Zones of Control, Government, Effects, Diplomacy, Technology, Space Race, About Current Tileset, About Current Ruleset, About Nations, Connecting, Controls, Citizen Governor, Chatline, Worklist Editor, Languages, Copying, and About Freeciv21.
+It has the following options: Overview, Strategy and Tactics, Terrain, Economy, Cities, City Improvements, Wonders of the World, Units, Combat, Zones of Control, Government, Effects, Diplomacy, Technology, Space Race, About Current Tileset, About Current Ruleset, About Nations, Connecting, Controls, Citizen Governor, Chatline, Worklist Editor, Languages, Copying, and About Freeciv21.